-Implications of climate change, variability, and extremes for land systems
+Implications of climate change, variability and extremes for land systems

-It is certain that globally averaged land surface air temperature (LSAT) has risen faster than the global mean surface temperature (i.e., combined LSAT and sea surface temperature) from preindustrial (1850-1900) to present day (1999-2018).
-According to the single longest and most extensive dataset, the LSAT increase between the preindustrial period and present day was 1.52°C (the very likely range of 1.39°C to 1.66°C).
-For the 1880-2018 period, when four independently produced datasets exist, the LSAT increase was 1.41°C (1.31°C-1.51°C), where the range represents the spread in the datasets' median estimates.
-Analyses of paleo records, historical observations, model simulations, and underlying physical principles are all in agreement that LSATs are increasing at a higher rate than SST as a result of differences in evaporation, land-climate feedbacks, and changes in the aerosol forcing over land (very high confidence).
-For the 2000-2016 period, the land-to-ocean warming ratio (about 1.6) is in close agreement between different observational records and the CMIP5 climate model simulations (the likely range of 1.54 to 1.81). {2.2.1}
+It is certain that globally averaged land surface air temperature (LSAT) has risen faster than the global mean surface temperature (i.e., combined LSAT and sea surface temperature) from the preindustrial period (1850-1900) to the present day (1999-2018).
+According to the single longest and most extensive dataset, from 1850-1900 to 2006-2015 mean land surface air temperature has increased by 1.53°C (very likely range from 1.38°C to 1.68°C) while global mean surface temperature has increased by 0.87°C (likely range from 0.75°C to 0.99°C).
+For the 1880-2018 period, when four independently produced datasets exist, the LSAT increase was 1.41°C (1.31-1.51°C), where the range represents the spread in the datasets' median estimates.
+Analyses of paleo records, historical observations, model simulations and underlying physical principles are all in agreement that LSATs are increasing at a higher rate than SST as a result of differences in evaporation, land-climate feedbacks and changes in the aerosol forcing over land (very high confidence).
+For the 2000-2016 period, the land-to-ocean warming ratio (about 1.6) is in close agreement between different observational records and the CMIP5 climate model simulations (the likely range of 1.54-1.81). {2.2.1}

 Anthropogenic warming has resulted in shifts of climate zones, primarily as an increase in dry climates and decrease of polar climates (high confidence).
 Ongoing warming is projected to result in new, hot climates in tropical regions and to shift climate zones poleward in the mid- to high latitudes and upward in regions of higher elevation (high confidence).
-Ecosystems in these regions will become increasingly exposed to temperature and rainfall extremes beyond climate regimes they are currently adapted to (high confidence), which can alter their structure, composition and functioning.
+Ecosystems in these regions will become increasingly exposed to temperature and rainfall extremes beyonwd the climate regimes they are currently adapted to (high confidence), which can alter their structure, composition and functioning.
 Additionally, high-latitude warming is projected to accelerate permafrost thawing and increase disturbance in boreal forests through abiotic (e.g., drought, fire) and biotic (e.g., pests, disease) agents (high confidence). {2.2.1, 2.2.2, 2.5.3}

 Globally, greening trends (trends of increased photosynthetic activity in vegetation) have increased over the last 2-3 decades by 22-33%, particularly over China, India, many parts of Europe, central North America, southeast Brazil and southeast Australia (high confidence).
 This results from a combination of direct (i.e., land use and management, forest conservation and expansion) and indirect factors (i.e., CO2 fertilisation, extended growing season, global warming, nitrogen deposition, increase of diffuse radiation) linked to human activities (high confidence).
-Browning trends (trends of decreasing photosynthetic activity) are projected in many regions where increases in drought and heat waves are projected in a warmer climate.
-There is low confidence in the projections of global greening and browning trends. {2.2.4, Cross-Chapter Box 4: Climate change and urbanisation, in this chapter}
+Browning trends (trends of decreasing photosynthetic activity) are projected in many regions where increases in drought and heatwaves are projected in a warmer climate.
+There is low confidence in the projections of global greening and browning trends. {2.2.4, Cross-Chapter Box 4 in this chapter}